Brewing up a cup-change

 So what will replace them?
 Reusable keep cups, while popular, come with challenges.
 Many people forget to carry them, and during the COVID-19 pandemic, they were often banned as a health precaution.

-A new approach called the 'swap-and-go' model could be a solution.
-Under this system, customers can pick up coffee in a reusable cup and return it to a designated spot to be professionally washed, making for a more convenient and hygienic experience for both consumers and cafes.
+A new 'precinct reuse' model could be a solution.
+Under this system, customers can pick up coffee in a reusable cup and return it to a designated drop off spot to be professionally washed, making for a more convenient and hygienic experience for both consumers and cafes.

 "Our vibrant blue Cups and Drop Pods aren't just eye-catching; they're designed to create a new visual language for reuse"